yktoo/yktoo.com/content/software/dklang-localization-package/index.en.md

 * Complete Unicode support.
 * Storing property values for string properties.
 Storing property values of class `TStrings`, `TCollection` item properties and `TPersistent` descendants.
 Only the properties recognized by Delphi streaming mechanism as *stored* are processed to avoid storing excessive data.
 * A set of string constants can be defined for a project.
 A constant is referred to by its name (binary name search is implemented).
 See the <b>Constants</b> example.
 * A translation is stored in a plain-text (ANSI or Unicode) file, which can be edited with any text editor.
-More than that, a much more convenient translation tool is available: {{< intref "/software/dklang-translation-editor" "DKLang Translation Editor" >}}.
+More than that, a much more convenient translation tool is available: {{< a "/software/dklang-translation-editor" "DKLang Translation Editor" >}}.
 * Language of all displayed forms is switched at once by changing the current language in the global `TDKLanguageManager` instance.
 * Events that fired in the non-visual component *before* and *after* any language change.
 * Any property can be excluded from entering the language file, and any property can be forced to enter it even though it is recognized as not stored thanks to the `IgnoreList` and `StoreList` properties of `TDKLanguageController`.
 Both lists are defined using property name masks (eg., `*.Font.Name`).